 The real negative factors that draw the limits (i.e. determine the principles and criteria) of usefulness are judged “useless” and sacrificed during the symbolic valuation process that they have initiated; they are drawn into darkness and disappear.
 Think about the many drafts that are trashed or deleted (sacrificed) until an important letter, paper or thesis takes its final form.
 Jameson and Žižek designates these sacrifices “vanishing mediators”.

 Symbolic valuation and real valuation are like the consciousness and the unconscious of the society, respectively.
-Recall the lines in the famous new “Freud” series:
+Recall the lines in the famous new “Freud” series on Netflix:

 I am a house.
 It is dark in me.
 My consciousness is a lonely light.
 A candle in the wind.
 It’s flickering.
 Sometimes here, sometimes there.
 Everything else is in the shade.
 Everything else is in the unconscious.
 But they are there.